noopkat/sparkfun-azure-iot-adventure/README.md

  - DHT Sensor Library *(latest)*
  - Adafruit Unified Sensor *(latest)*
  - ArduinoJSON *(latest)*
- - AzureIoTHub *(1.0.17)*
+ - AzureIoTHub *(1.0.30)*
- - AzureIoTUtility *(1.0.17)*
+ - AzureIoTUtility *(1.0.30)*
- - AzureIoTProtocol_MQTT *(1.0.17)*
+ - AzureIoTProtocol_MQTT *(1.0.30)*

 ![Install Specific Versions of Libraries](./images/arduino_library_version.png)

 ## :gem: Create an Azure Account :gem:
 If you are taking this workshop in person you should have received a pass with $50 worth of Azure credit to get you started.
 You may need to create a Microsoft account at this point if you don't already have one.
+You can activate your credit by going to the Microsoft Azure Pass website: [https://www.microsoftazurepass.com/](https://www.microsoftazurepass.com/).

 If you have an active Azure account then you may skip this step.